 Other Types of Cervical Traction Devices

-There are varied sorts of cervical traction devices on the market, to include neck hammocks and over-the-door machines.
+There are varied sorts of cervical traction devices to help with neck pain on the market.

 These inflatable neck traction devices are positioned around the neck, then a hand pump is used to inflate the device to your desired level of pressure.